ibmppl/ibmppl/docs/ppl/developer_guide.md

 - `tests/`: for simple tests developed to unit test PPL library
 - `tests/defects/`: for defects

-Each new test/apps must have a makefile.
-Please copy ${PPL_ROOT}/Makefile.template and customize accordingly.
+Each new test/apps must have a makefile with the following targets:
+- `make all`: build the binary
+- `make run`: run the binary
+- `make verify` and `make VERIFY=1 all`: run and build the binary and verify results
+- `make clean`: cleanup generated files

+Please copy `${PPL_ROOT}/Makefile.template` and customize it accordingly.

 Here is an example Makefile (from `apps/gShell`):
 ```bash